Higuain gives Argentina modest 1-0 win over Jamaica

 Higuain collected a pass from Angel di Maria in the 11th minute and turned his marker in the box before firing a low shot past Dwayne Miller in the Jamaican goal.

-The Argentineans looks set for a goal-feast but despite dominating possession could not add to their tally in what was Lionel Messi's 100th appearance for his country.
+The Argentines looks set for a goal-feast but despite dominating possession could not add to their tally in what was Lionel Messi's 100th appearance for his country.

+"We had phases when we were in good form that give us reason for optimism," said coach Gerardo Martino said.
+"If we have games that are more like the second half today then evidently we are going to have problems."

 Argentina's victory meant Uruguay finished third and will face Chile in the quarter-finals in Santiago next Wednesday.

+"I am very proud of my team, we had too much respect for Argentina in the first half, but more courage in the second," said Schafer.

+"For us it was a very good tournament, we know what we have to do, now I can build a very good team."

-Once Higuain put them ahead, the Argentineans looked certain to win comfortably.
+Once Higuain put them ahead, the Argentines looked certain to win comfortably.

 The Napoli striker almost added a second in the 22nd minute but his lob bounced off the top of the crossbar and behind the goal.